Nircek/pseudophpserver/README.md

 | 5    | No elements in the queue             |
 | 6    | A user with the same login exists    |

 There can be a parameter after first char of reply.
 Ending of this parameter can be spotted by end of reply or separator char.
-Separator char is a `\xB2` char which is a byte with 0xB2 or 178 value.
+Separator char is `\xE2\x90\x9F` which is &#x241f; (U+241F) encoded in utf-8.
 After separator char, there can be next parameter.